Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Bard.md

 5th level song: `dice: 5d6` temporary hit points; sustain the song on a 9+.

-7th level song: 7d6 temporary hit points, and the recovery from the final verse is free.
+7th level song: `dice: 7d6` temporary hit points, and the recovery from the final verse is free.

 9th level song: `dice: 9d8` temporary hit points; sustain the song on a 7+.